gbdev/pandocs/content/CPU_Registers_and_Flags.md

   5 |   h  | Half Carry flag (BCD)
   4 |   c  | Carry flag

-Contains the result from the recent instruction which has affected flags.
+Contains information about the result of the most recent instruction that has affected flags.

 ### The Zero Flag (Z)

-This bit becomes set (1) if the result of an operation has been zero (0).
-Used for conditional jumps.
+This bit is set if and only if the result of an operation is zero.
+Used by conditional jumps.

 ### The Carry Flag (C, or Cy)

+Is set in these cases:
+- When the result of a 8-bit addition is higher than $FF.
-Becomes set when the result of an addition became bigger than FFh (8-bit) or FFFFh (16-bit).
-Or when the result of a subtraction or comparison became less than zero (much as for Z80 and 80x86 CPUs, but unlike as for 65XX and ARM CPUs).
-Also the flag becomes set when a rotate/shift operation has shifted-out a \"1\"-bit.
-Used for conditional jumps, and for instructions such like ADC, SBC, RL, RLA, etc.
+- When the result of a 16-bit addition is higher than $FFFF.
+- When the result of a subtraction or comparison is lower than zero (like in Z80 and 80x86 CPUs, but unlike in 65XX and ARM CPUs).
+- When a rotate/shift operation shifts out a \"1\" bit.

+Used by conditional jumps and
+instructions such as ADC, SBC, RL, RLA, etc.

 ### The BCD Flags (N, H)

-These flags are (rarely) used for the DAA instruction only, N Indicates whether the previous instruction has been an addition or subtraction, and H indicates carry for lower 4 bits of the result, also for DAA, the C flag must indicate carry for upper 8 bits.
-After adding/subtracting two BCD numbers, DAA is intended to convert the result into BCD format; BCD numbers are ranged from 00h to 99h rather than 00h to FFh.
-Because C and H flags must contain carry-outs for each digit, DAA cannot be used for 16-bit operations (which have 4 digits), and use for INC/DEC operations (which do not affect C-flag) has limits.
+These flags are used by the DAA instruction only.
+N indicates whether the previous instruction has been a subtraction, and H indicates carry for the lower 4 bits of the result.
+DAA also uses the C flag, which must indicate carry for the upper 4 bits.
+After adding/subtracting two BCD numbers, DAA is used to convert the result to BCD format.
+BCD numbers range from $00 to $99 rather than $00 to $FF.
+Because only two flags (C and H) exist to indicate carry-outs of BCD digits, DAA is ineffective for 16-bit operations (which have 4 digits), and use for INC/DEC operations (which do not affect C-flag) has limits.